Commercial roof coating in Wolverhampton

 Where we draw the line

-Not every roof should be coated, and on older industrial stock the failures are real.
-Sheets rusted through at the laps or around fixings need replacing before any coating goes near them, and if corrosion is widespread the whole roof may be past economic saving.
+Not every roof should be coated.
+On older industrial stock, the failures are real.
+Sheets rusted through at the laps or around fixings need replacing before any coating goes near them.
+If corrosion is widespread, the whole roof may be past economic saving.
 Asbestos cement that has gone brittle can be unsafe to walk on, let alone prepare.
 Saturated insulation under a flat roof must never be sealed in.
 And if water is getting in through structural movement, no surface treatment fixes that.
-When a survey turns up these conditions, we say so directly and recommend the repair, overlay or replacement route instead, because coating a failed roof helps nobody.
+When a survey turns up these conditions, we say so directly and recommend the repair, overlay or replacement route instead.
+Coating a failed roof helps nobody.

 How the survey-led process works here